fedarko/wotplot/README.md

 `common_substrings()`, but it works.
 (This was previously the only method wotplot supported for finding shared _k_-mers.)

-I'm leaving it in here because, from the simple benchmarking I've done so far (see below), this method requires less memory than the default method.
+I'm leaving it as an option because, from the simple benchmarking I've done so far (see below), this method requires less memory than the default method.
 It can thus be useful if you are working with long sequences on low-memory systems.

 You can use the suff-only method by passing `suff_only=True` to the `DotPlotMatrix()` constructor.

 #### When should I use one method or another?

-In general, the default method should be fine up until your sequences are ~5 Mbp each.
-At that point, if you are using a system with relatively low memory (less than ~8 GB RAM) and are okay with taking a longer time to create your dot plots, you may want to use the suff-only method.
+It depends on how much memory your system has and how long your sequences are.
+Speaking very generally, assuming you are on a system with ~8 GB RAM, the default method should be fine up until your sequences are ~5 Mbp each.
+At that point, if you are okay with taking a longer time to create your dot plots, you may want to use the suff-only method (or at least think about it, in case you eventually start running out of memory).

-(If you need to create dot plots of (i) very long sequences (ii) on a low-memory system and (iii) you need to do it as quickly as possible, this library might not be ideal.)
+(If you need to create dot plots of (i) very long sequences (ii) on a low-memory system and (iii) you need to do it as quickly as possible, this library might not be ideal -- since it is creating the exact dot plot matrix.
+Using a tool that creates a less granular dot plot might better meet your needs.)

 ### Informal benchmarking